quSquared/SkaterLeague/web/README.md

 this server is:

 ```
-npm start
+npm run app

 ```

-Now browse to the app at `http://localhost:8000/index.html`.
+Now browse to the app at `http://localhost:7777/index.html`.